Solvability of the Output Corridor Control Problem by Pulse-Modulated Feedback: Background

-\paragraph*{\bf 1-cycles and their characteristics:} A periodic solution of \eqref{eq:1a}-\eqref{eq:modulation} is called a 1-cycle if there is only one firing of the pulse-modulated feedback within the least period, i.e., $\lambda_n\equiv\lambda$, $T_n\equiv T$ for all $n=0,1,\ldots$.
+where $t_{n+1}-t_n$ and $\lambda_n$ are determined by~\eqref{eq:modulation}.
+Indeed, given $X_n$, the trajectory of~\eqref{eq:1a} on the interval $(t_n,t_{n+1})$ is Therefore, the sequence $X_n, n = 0,1,\ldots$ completely defines the solution of the hybrid system. \paragraph*{\bf 1-cycles and their characteristics:} A periodic solution of \eqref{eq:1a}-\eqref{eq:modulation} is called a 1-cycle if there is only one impulse firing of the pulse-modulated feedback within the least period, i.e., $\lambda_n\equiv\lambda$, $T_n\equiv T$ for all $n=0,1,\ldots$.
 Then, a 1-cycle corresponds to a fixed point of the discrete map

-Assuming that $F$ is nonincreasing and $\Phi$ is nondecreasing (the hybrid system in this case turns into the impulsive Goodwin oscillator), the 1-cycle exists and is unique~\citep{Aut09,PRM24}.
+Assuming that $F$ is nonincreasing and $\Phi$ is nondecreasing (the hybrid system in this case turns into the impulsive Goodwin's oscillator), the 1-cycle exists and is unique~\citep{Aut09,PRM24}.

-For the problem in question, however, it is more important to design a 1-cycle with given parameters through the choice of appropriate modulation functions.
-It appears~\citep{MPZh23} that the fixed point is uniquely determined by the 1-cycle parameters $(\lambda, T)$:
+However, solving the output corridor impulsive control problem requires to design a 1-cycle with given parameters through the choice of appropriate modulation functions.
+It appears~\citep{MPZh23} that the fixed point is uniquely determined by the 1-cycle parameters $(\lambda, T)$